MicrosoftDocs/architecture-center/docs/example-scenario/wsus/wsus-vnet.md

 - **Storage:** 40 GB or greater
 - To access your Virtual Machine more securely using Just-In-time (JIT), read [Manage virtual machine access using just-in-time](https://docs.microsoft.com/azure/security-center/security-center-just-in-time).

-Your network will have more than one VNet.
-You'll need to evaluate all VNets to see if one can be used to connect to the Internet.
-Your VNets could also be in the same region, or in multiple regions.
+Your network will have more than one VNet, which can be in the same or different regions.
+You'll need to evaluate all Windows Server VM's to see if one can be used as a WSUS.
+If you have thousands of VM's to update, we recommend having a Windows Server dedicated to the WSUS role.

 If all your VNets are in the same region, then we suggest having one WSUS for every 18,000 VMs.
 This is based on a combination of the VM's requirements based on the number of client VMs being updated, and cost of communicating between VNets.
 For more information on WSUS capacity requirements, see the article [Determine WSUS Capacity Requirements](https://docs.microsoft.com/security-updates/windowsupdateservices/18127528).